dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0302.md

 To document when the program or component was created and who created it.

-To maintain a history of changes made to the program—what changes were made, when, and by whom.
+To maintain a history of changes made to the program — what changes were made, when, and by whom.

 To indicate copyright or legal statements related to the code contained in a code module.